 How Millennials use search versus social when online

 For example, one survey examined how people would look for recommendations for a new dentist.
-They found that only 5% would turn to social media and those in the Millennial generation were actually more likely than those older then them to turn to search engines to find this type of information.
+They found that only 5% would turn to social media and those in the millennial generation were actually more likely than those older than them to turn to search engines to find this type of information.
 Similar results were recorded in other types of information-gathering situations.

 Social media was essentially viewed as a place to solicit the opinions of many people at once, but when people need more concrete answers, they turned to different solutions, like Search.

 The survey also found that 97% of people conduct at least one search per day.
 It is interesting to compare this to social media usage.
 Although usage has definitely risen dramatically over the past few years, only 69% of adults-- in contrast to search engine usage-- actually log in each day.

 For those in the millennial generation, 62% of those asked reported performing at least 5 searches per day, and 68% of this generation also reported that they did nearly all their searches on phones.

 In other words, despite the rise in social media usage, search remains a critical part of any successful digital strategy.
 While the younger generations turn to social media for entertainment and engagement with friends and even brands, when it comes to looking up information, turning to search engines remains the most popular option.

 Devising a digital strategy that will target Millennials requires brands to consider how they use social and the search engines.
 No one can afford to neglect their Organic and search engine paid strategy, even if their target demographic is comprised largely of Millennials.
 All brands will need to follow the organic search basics of:

 - Targeting keywords of interest for the prospective audience

 - Developing content that offers value